DavidWalshCode/Ladder-Lads/README.md

 Ladder Lads is the adventure of two idiots who have no idea how to use a ladder, rescuing a cat from a tree

-Controls:
+CONTROLS:

-Right/Left Arrows: Rotate clockwise/counter-clockwise
+Left/Right Arrows: Rotate clockwise/counter-clockwise

 Z: Extends/contracts the ladder

 X: Toggles the primary lad

+HOW TO DOWNLOAD AND PLAY:

+Download both lads.html and lads.js in the same folder, run lads.html